The Sunrise Road is a scenic drive leading to the Sunrise section of Mount Rainier National Park.

 Q: I want to drive up to Sunrise with my dog.
 Can I bring my dog?

 A: Yes, dogs are allowed with restrictions.
 Dogs must be on a leash and are allowed on paved areas, roads, parking areas, and sidewalks.
-Dogs not allowed on the trails at Mount Rainier National Park.
+Dogs are not allowed on the trails at Mount Rainier National Park.
 To read more information on pets at the park click here.

 Q: Can I ride my bike on Sunrise Road?